Professor Scott Davis

 Chair since November 2022, Director since January 2022

-Dr Scott Davis is a long-standing health and regional development leader with over 25 years’ experience working across Northern Australia, the Pacific, and Asia.
-He is the Executive Director of the Tropical Australian Academic Health Centre (TAAHC), where he leads partnerships that turn research into real-world health improvements for northern communities.
+Dr Scott Davis is a respected health and regional development leader with over 25 years’ experience across Northern Australia, the Pacific, and Asia.
+He is the Executive Director of the Tropical Australian Academic Health Centre (TAAHC), where he builds partnerships that translate research into real-world health outcomes for northern communities.

-Scott is also the Founder and Managing Director of Well Balanced Care, delivering innovative allied-health services in rural and remote areas, and a Director of the Cooperative Research Centre for Northern Australia (CRCNA).
+Scott is also the Founder and Managing Director of Well Balanced Care, providing innovative allied health services in rural and remote areas.
+He serves as a Director of the Cooperative Research Centre for Northern Australia (CRCNA), contributing to research that benefits the region.

-A former Deputy Chair of the Torres and Cape Hospital and Health Service (TCHHS), Scott brings deep experience in governance, collaboration, and community-led service design.
+A former Deputy Chair of the Torres and Cape Hospital and Health Service (TCHHS), Scott has extensive experience in governance, collaboration, and community-led service design.
+His work focuses on improving access to quality healthcare and empowering local communities.

 “COUCH has an important role in supporting people and their families and carers recovering and living with cancer.
 Based on the belief that community coming together can take action where government often struggles.
 It was an honour to be nominated to the role of Chair, and privilege to be able to serve my community in this way.”